crvdgc/plfa.github.io/src/plfa/part1/Induction.lagda.md

 ## Imports

-We require equality as in the previous chapter, plus the naturals and some operations upon them.
+We require equality as in the previous chapter, plus the naturals xand some operations upon them.
 We also import a couple of new operations, `cong`, `sym`, and `_≡⟨_⟩_`, which are explained below:
 ```
 import Relation.Binary.PropositionalEquality as Eq